 9.2 Returning and/or New Students

 If a student commits an act that violates this code during a period of nonenrollment, a registration hold may be placed to prevent the student’s registration until a hearing may be held on that matter.
 The student may be notified about these holds at the time the university is first notified about the incident, or notice may be provided when the student subsequently requests enrollment.
-In addition, a conduct officer, in consultation with the dean of student life or designee, may place a registration hold to deny a student the eligibility to register.
+In addition, a hearing officer, in consultation with the dean of student life or designee, may place a registration hold to deny a student the eligibility to register.
 Reasons may include, but are not limited to, the student’s arrest or when criminal charges are pending against the student, serious concerns arise about the health or safety of the student or others in the university community, and/or as otherwise provided by NDSU Policy 607-Admission & Re-enrollment Safety Risk; Background Checks www.ndsu.edu/fileadmin/policy/607.pdf.

 9.3 Temporary Emergency Suspension